Seraff/taxus/docs/basics.rst

 .. note:: Rerooting and Rotation operations change the tree topology.
 To apply changes to the file the tree should be saved.

+Sorting
+#######

+It is possible to sort nodes by the length of the path from the root.

+To sort nodes ascending select :menuselection:`Edit --> Order Nodes Ascending`

+To sort nodes descending select :menuselection:`Edit --> Order Nodes Descending`

+To revert to the original order select :menuselection:`Edit --> Restore Original Node Order`

+.. note:: Sorting changes the tree topology.
+To apply changes to the file the tree should be saved.

 Applying Colors
 ###############
 The branches and taxa can be colored.